-Computation has become the primary medium for almost all of our everyday communication.
-Yet we have to recognize the critical difference between computation and the other traditional medium.
-The computer instantiates a practice not a presence, an effect not an object.
-(The Interface Effect, Alex R Galloway) Our digital messages transmit from one terminal to another.
-It is stored by database, processed by computer algorithms.
-By going through the computational media, the “uncomputable” quality is discarded.
-When the message is received by the recipient, it is presented in an environment that is full of buttons, links and irrelevant information, the reality carried by the message is scattered, and the message is inevitably being instrumentalized.
-The message is “computationally dehydrated.”
+Almost all of our day-to-day communication is now conducted through computational means.
+However, we must acknowledge the fundamental distinction between computation and the other traditional medium.
+The computer materializes a practice rather than a presence, an effect rather than an item.
+Our digital messages are transmitted between terminals.
+The information is kept in a database and processed by computer algorithms.
+By utilizing computational medium, the “uncomputable” characteristic is eliminated.
+When the recipient receives the message, it is displayed in an environment full of buttons, links, and useless information; the reality conveyed by the message is fragmented; and the message is invariably instrumentalized.
+The message is “dehydrated computationally.”

-There is an urgent need to reimagine a radically different mode of communication through digital interactive media, so that interaction enabled through computational object have the capacity to be both absent and present.
+There is an impending need to create a completely different way of communication facilitated by digital interactive media, such that engagement provided by computational objects can be both absent and present.

 Computational randomness corresponds to infinite volumes of data that are meaningful contingencies which refuse to be fully comprehended, compressed, or sensed by totalities (i.e.,by the mind, the machine or the body).
 This also means that algorithms do not exclusively channel data according to preset mechanism of binary synthesis, as they also enumerate the indeterminate zone between finite states.“Contagious Architecture: Computation, Aesthetics, and Space” – Luciana Parisi

-The Computational Haze aims to utilize computational algorithms to create a cyber space for us to escape from computational mediation, and be free from its effect to radicalize ideology.
-Through this series of research, we investigate computation’s tendency to radicalize and explore the possibility for digital messages to be approximated but not instrumentalized – to situate one within the zone of uncomputable.
+The Computational Haze intends to leverage computer algorithms to construct a cyberspace for us to escape from computational mediation and be free of its effect to radicalize ideology.
+This line of research investigates computation’s tendency to radicalize and explores the possibilities for digital signals to be approximated but not instrumentalized – to place one within the zone of the uncomputable.

-The Hazy Corner is the first attempt in the series.
-It borrowed one of the most primitive and familiar form of online communication as the field of experimentation.
-We try to build an alternative internet experience filled with the Computational Haze.
+The Hazy Corner is the beginning of the series.
+It utilized one of the most basic and well-known forms of internet communication as the experimental ground.

-What would our inter-connected digital space feel if we stop our tireless persuade on externalized effectiveness and try to balance between openness and functionality?
+How would our interconnected digital universe feel if we stopped relentlessly promoting externalized effectiveness and instead attempted to strike a balance between openness and functionality?